u-fischer/newpax/doc/CTANREADME.md

 This package allows to insert PDF in a document while preserving internal and external links.
-With lualatex it works in the document directly, other engines require to run a compilaton with lualatex or to call a lua script first.
+With lualatex it works in the document directly, other engines require to run a compilation with lualatex or to call a lua script first.

 The package is based on and uses code from [pax](https://ctan.org/pkg/pax) by Heiko Oberdiek.

-Packageversion: 0.53
+Packageversion: 0.54
-Packagedate: 2021-02-26
-Author: Ulrike Fischer
+Packagedate: 2023-09-11 Author: Ulrike Fischer

 ## License
 The newpax package may be modified and distributed under the terms and conditions of the